 Shake the gin, lemon juice and sugar syrup in an ice-filled cocktail shaker until well chilled.
 Strain into a champagne flute or saucer and top with champagne.
 Garnish with a thin lemon peel spiral.

 Another cocktail whose origin is shrouded in mystery, the Negroni is widely reported to have been first created in Florence, Italy in 1919 at the Caffè Casoni.
-Supposedly Count Camillo Negroni invented it when he wanted to strengthen his favourite cocktail, the Americano, by adding gin rather than soda and his family went on to found the Negroni distillery in Treviso, Italy and producing a ready mixed version.
-Said to be the new Aperol Spritz which has been the summer drink of choice for the last few years, it is a more grown up fruity cocktail perfect for wowing friends at your next get together.
+Supposedly Count Camillo Negroni invented it when he wanted to strengthen his favorite cocktail, the Americano, by adding gin rather than soda and his family went on to found the Negroni distillery in Treviso, Italy and producing a ready mixed version.
+Said to be the new Aperol Spritz which has been the summer drink of choice for the last few years, it is a more grown up fruity cocktail making it a perfect choice for BBQs and summer parties.

 25ml Sweet vermouth